Face serums and oils are popular for their potent benefits on the skin. Many of them contain active ingredients that can target different skin issues.

 Stearic Acid

 This acid is derived from the fats and oils of vegetables and animals.
 It’s mainly used as a surfactant ingredient in cleansers.
-This means that it can attract dirt and gunk to its surface which makes all of them easier to wash away.

 Apart from that, it’s also an emollient.
 It settles well on top of the skin to retain moisture and act as a protective barrier to outside factors.